puffedo/jaggr/README.md

 However, there are less critical jobs, like build jobs for experimental branches or long living feature branches owned by individual developers, where a failed build should not stop the world.

-The Jenkins Claim plugin can help here: Jenkins jobs can be configured to be claimable, so any developer can claim a broken build job, telling the others developers that they can continue doing something else.
+The Jenkins Claim plugin can help with the team-owned jobs: Jenkins jobs can be configured to be claimable, so any developer can claim a broken build, telling the others that they can continue doing something else.

-However, this is not reflected in the build monitors.
+Unfortunately, this is not reflected in the build monitors.
 Claimed broken builds or failed jobs owned by individuals cannot be distinguished from problems that the whole team should handle.
-Developers get used to seeing lots of red end yellow jobs on their build monitor and hope, somebody else cares.
+Claimed builds cannot be distinguished from unclaimed builds.
+Developers get used to seeing lots of red end yellow jobs on their build monitor and to hoping, somebody else cares.

 **Jaggr** tries to solve this problem.